w3c/type-samples/README.md

 ## How to submit an image

-_Warning: The current setup is experimental, and may change if a more effective method is found._

 If you want to submit an image to the repo please raise an issue and follow these instructions.